 How We Do It

-Homeless Intervention Services of Orange County (HIS-OC) currently runs five programs that assist people who are homeless or at risk of being homeless.
+Homeless Intervention Services of Orange County (HIS-OC) currently runs four programs that assist people who are homeless or at risk of being homeless.
 Our shelters and supportive service programs provide assistance to our community’s most vulnerable population.
 HIS-OC does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.

 What Sets Us Apart